Roshankattel/rpi-pico-timer/README.md

 Working Code - ui4.py
+Please see the schematics file for the Connection/Wiring
 Hardware:
-  - rpi-pico-w
+  - RPI-pico-w
   - PIR sensor
-  - ILI9341 with Touch Capabilites
+  - ILI9341 with Touch Capabilities
-NOTE:- Please see schematics file for Connection/Wiring